Skip to content

 You may be interested to read

-This Alert is based on: Blom AW, and others.
+This summary is based on: Blom AW, and others.
 Clinical and cost effectiveness of single stage compared with two stage revision for hip prosthetic joint infection (INFORM): pragmatic, parallel group, open label, randomised controlled trial.
 British Medical Journal 2022;379:e071281.

 A previous study by the same group on risk factors for infection of artificial joints: Blom AW, and others.
 Infection after total joint replacement of the hip and knee: research programme including the INFORM RCT.
 Programme Grants for Applied Research 2022; 10: 1-226.